5 Steps to Eliminate White Mold in Your Crawl Space

 Types of Mold in Crawl Space

-There is an array of mold types in the world, ranging from allergy-triggering Alternaria to toxic Stachybotrys.
-But we’ve decided to divide them into white, yellow, and black since nobody is capable of identifying fungi species with the naked eye.
+Damp crawl space areas can have various white mold types, ranging from allergy-triggering Alternaria to toxic Stachybotrys.
+But we’ve decided to divide them into white, yellow, and black since nobody is capable of identifying fungi species with the naked eye, especially in a dimly lit room or dark crawl space.

 White Mold

 You might be familiar with white mold forming on food.
 Its appearance is similar to fluffy snow.
-It isn’t uncommon to see white mold in crawl spaces where there is a high level of humidity and a lack of adequate ventilation.
+It isn’t uncommon to see these signs of white mold in crawl spaces where there is a high level of humidity and a lack of adequate ventilation.

-White fungal growth can be the first step of mold development, as it can later turn black.
+White fungal growth can be the first step of mold development, as it can later turn into black mold in your crawl space – or any other area of the house.

 Yellow Mold